rust-lang/nomicon/src/atomics/acquire-release.md

 bubble to the `+= 1` bubble; we have established that Thread 2’s load happens-after the `+= 1` side effect, because Thread 2’s CAS synchronizes-with Thread 1’s store.
-This both avoids the data race and gives the guarantee that `1` will be always read by Thread 2 (as long as locks after Thread 1, of course).
+This both avoids the data race and gives the guarantee that `1` will be always read by Thread 2 (as long as it locks after Thread 1, of course).

 However, that is not the only execution of the program possible.
 Even with this